anakojm/leftist-quote/README.md

 # leftist-quote

-Outputs a random quote among 907, POSIX compliant.
+Outputs a random quote among 907.

 You need `gnu coreutils`